-A. Required Coursework for the Ph.D.
+A. Coursework for the Ph.D.
 Program in Family and Human Development

-1. Core Requirem ents Credit Hours Subtotals
+1. Required Core FAS 501 Academic Professional Development Credit Hours 1 Subtotals 1

+2. Other Requireme ents

 FAS 531 Theoretical Issues in Family Sciences 3

 CDE 531 Theoretical Issues in Child Development 3

 Diversity course 3

 FAS 500 Research Methods 3

-Multiple Regression 3

-ANOVA 3
+FAS/CDE 598 Quantitative Methods in the Social Sciences I 3

+FAS/CDE 598 Quantitative Methods I Lab 1

+FAS/CDE 598 Quantitative Methods in the Social Sciences II 3

+FAS/CDE 598 Quantitative Methods II Lab 1

-Advanced methods or statistics (2 courses) 6
+Advanced methods or statistics (2 courses) 6 26

-FAS 503 Academic Professional Development 1 25

-2. Electives 42 42
+3. Electives 40 40

-Electives should be chosen in

-consultation with and approval of the advisor.
+Electives should be chosen in consultation with and approval of the advisor.
+Electives may be

-Electives may be selected within or outside of

-The Sanford School.
+selected within or outside of The Sanford School.

-3. Individual Rese arch Requirements
+4. Individual Resea rch Requirements

-CDE/FAS 592 Individual Research Credits 6
+CDE/FAS 592 Individual Research Credits 6 6

+5. Culminating Req uirements

-CDE/FAS 799 Dissertation 12 18
+CDE/FAS 799 Dissertation 12 12

 85

 (total)

-^{}Diversity course options include Gender Development, Latino Children and Families, Family Ethnicity, and Immigration/Immigrant Families.
+\Diversity course options include Gender Development, Latino Children and Families, Family Ethnicity, and Immigration/Immigrant Families.
 Students may request that an alternative course count for the diversity requirement by petitioning the Director of Graduate Studies.
 The petition should be in the form of a memo providing the rationale for the requested course to fulfill the diversity requirement and a copy of the course syllabi.

 Courses should be selected in consultation with and approval of the advisor.
 Core requirements for the doctoral degree in FHD should generally be completed during the student's first year.
-However, because Academic Professional Development (FAS 503) is often taught as an advanced professional development course, students may elect to take this later during graduate study.